dotnet/diagnostics/documentation/building/osx-instructions.md

 Environment
 ===========

-These instructions were validated on macOS 10.12.
-Sierra.
+These instructions were validated on macOS 10.12.6 (Sierra) and Xcode 9.2.

-If your machine has Command Line Tools for XCode 6.3 installed, you'll need to update them to the 6.3.1 version or higher in order to successfully build.
-There was an issue with the headers that shipped with version 6.3 that was subsequently fixed in 6.3.1.

 Git Setup
 ---------